 GoFundMe Shuts Down Fundraising Page for Oregon Bakery Owners

-Leigh Jones, Daniel James DevineReligious persecution, missions, Christianity around the world
+Leigh Jones and Daniel James DevineReligious persecution, missions, Christianity around the world

 - 2015 Apr 27